-The RNCM Tenor Horn Day is distinctive in relation to the quality of coaching that will be provided by players and teachers who have reached the highest levels of performance and education in the music industry.
-The intensive day is designed to develop in each individual player the importance of a whole mind and body approach to communicating music through their instrument.
+This day is distinctive in relation to the quality of coaching provided by players and teachers who’ve reached the highest levels of performance and education in the music industry.
+It’s designed to develop in each musician the importance of a whole mind and body approach to communicating music through their instrument.

 Students who would benefit from this course may be:

 - a student preparing for conservatoire entrance auditions

 - a music education student planning a career in a performance setting or postgraduate study